bradybhalla/desmos-compiler-old/README.md

 # IMPORTANT NOTE
 This is the old version of desmos-compiler which I made before I really learned anything about compilers or even assembly.
-I'm working on a new version [here](https://github.com/bradybhalla/desmos-compiler), so go visit that one instead.
+I'm working on a completely new version [here](https://github.com/bradybhalla/desmos-compiler), so go visit that one instead.

 Archived on 4/2/2026.